jhliTCB/hydra_site_v1.2/README.md

 This is an update from a previous project in a summer school: https://gitlab.com/jhli/PDC_summer_school

-More complicated functions could be achived by using mobywat (http://www.mobywat.com/index.php)

 Changes to the summer school version:

     1). added support for Amber netcdf trajectories